indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span>Add Annotations diagram</span>
 </div>

-- Grafana has dashboards which shows running services’ metrics in the form of graphs.
+- Grafana has dashboards which shows metrics of running services in the form of graphs.
 - Grafana has add Annotation feature.
 - SSB alert mentioning intervention in network / DB affects these services.
 - pushes such interventions info in the form of annotations into Grafana dashboards.